February 11, 2021

 If you’re holiday in Tenerife, there are extensive bus routes around the island, as well as a tram network that runs across the island from San Cristobal de La Laguna to Santa Cruz, and south to north from Tincer to La Cuesta.
 These are inexpensive and easy to use.

 On Gran Canaria, two different bus companies operate around the island.
 The first operates in and around Las Palmas and the second covers the rest of the island – but the schedule is quite infrequent.
-You can also benefit from discounts for families as well as those over 70.
+However, you can benefit from discounts for families as well as those over 70.

 There are bus routes that run around Lanzarote’s capital of Arrecife, as well as the main tourist areas, but the timetables are often geared towards locals.
 It’s worth hiring a car in Lanzarote if you want to explore further.